nyu-pl-fa22/hw02-sol/README.md

 16: }
 ```

+#### Part 1

-Suppose this was code for a language with the declaration-order rules
+1. Suppose this was code for a language with the declaration-order
-of Scala (names must be declared before use and the static scope of a
+   rules of Scala (names must be declared before use and the static
-name is the entire block in which the name is declared).
-At each print
+   scope of a name is the entire block in which the name is
+   declared).
+At each print statement (lines 6, 11, and 15), indicate
-statement, indicate which declarations of `x` and `y` are in the
+   which declarations of `x` and `y` are in the static scope (i.e.,
-static scope (i.e., provide the line numbers of the relevant
+   provide the line numbers of the relevant declarations that the
-declarations that the occurrence of `x` and `y` refer to).
-Will the
+   occurrence of `x` and `y` refer to).

-compiler accept the program or reject it with a static semantic error?
+2. Will the compiler accept the program or reject it with a static
+   semantic error?
 If it is rejected, explain why.
-If it is accepted, what does the
+If it is accepted,
-program print when `outer` is executed, assuming static scoping.
+   what does the program print when `outer` is executed, assuming
+   static scoping.

 Note that every `var` declaration introduces a new local variable.

+#### Part 2

-Repeat the exercise for a hypothetical language that follows the
+Repeat Part 1 for a hypothetical language that follows the
-declaration-order rules of Java but supports nested subroutines.
-That
+declaration-order rules of Java.
+That is, names in this language must
-is, names in this language must be declared before use, and the scope
+be declared before use, and the scope of a name extends from its
-of a name extends from its declaration through the end of the
+declaration through the end of the block.
+We assume that this
+hypothetical language supports nested subroutines.
+A nested subroutine
-block.
-(A nested subroutine is a function that is defined inside
+is a function that is defined inside another function like `inner` in
-another function.)
+`middle`.

 ### Problem 2 (6 Points)